cado-security/product-help/docs/cado-response/discovery-import/gcp/engine-instance.md

 sidebar_position: 1
 ---

-# Google Compute Engine Support
+# How to import a Google Compute Engine instance
 The Cado platform supports acquisition of GCP Compute instances.
 Select the GCP project and bucket where you can upload the image prior to importing it into the Cado platform.

 Select the GCP project and Compute Instance you need.
 Review the details and click on 'Start Import'.